-The nation's Medicare program was built to ensure individuals age 65 or older had access to healthcare.
-But those with disabilities may actually qualify at younger ages.
+The nation's Medicare program was built to ensure individuals aged 65 or older had access to health care.
+But those with disabilities may actually qualify at a younger age.
 You can see the list of plans and check your eligibility at Medicare.gov.

 When is Medicare open enrollment?

 Unlike Medicaid, Medicare does have an annual open enrollment window.
-The Medicare open enrollment period begins on Oct.
-15, 2018, and ends on Dec.
-7, 2018.
+The Medicare open enrollment period began on Oct.
+15, 2019, and ended on Dec.
+7, 2019.
 Coverage kicks in on Jan.
-1, 2019.
+1, 2020.

 During the Medicare open enrollment period, individuals who are eligible for Medicare parts A and B can make changes to their coverage, change between Original Medicare and Medicare Advantage plans and apply for Medicare Parts C or D.

 What insurance benefits should I review this year?

 With rising health care costs and regulatory changes, it won’t come as a surprise that many companies now change insurance plans or providers for employees from one year to the next.
 So as much as you would like to snooze through your company's open enrollment meeting, you should review the benefits package — even if you expect to enroll in the same plan.
 Not only could the terms of your plan change each year, such as a deductible increase or a change in in-network providers, but so could your own medical needs.